Today, you’ll learn all about healing from emotional abuse.

 Because it’s all you’ve known, your sense of normalcy might be distorted.
 If you’re in an abusive relationship now, you probably won’t see anything different to point to the reality of abuse.

 Although you’re not the best judge, you are really the only judge.

 You need to start asking yourself, “Where does constructive criticism end and abuse begin?”

-The following are signs you might be a victim of emotional abuse by one or both of your parents or a former or current partner:
+The following are signs you might be a victim of emotional abuse by one or both of your parents:

 1. You never felt like they approved of you.